Increase Melatonin Naturally: Tips for Improving Your Sleep

-Although it may be tempting to turn to a supplement, the better approach is to implement strategies to improve your sleep, which in turn will boost melatonin, and create a positive cycle for your health.
+Although it may be tempting to turn to a supplement, the better approach is to implement strategies to improve your sleep, which in turn will boost your natural melatonin production, and create a positive cycle for your health.

 What is Melatonin?

-It's a hormone that our body naturally produces by the pineal gland in your brain.
-It triggers the body that it's time to go to sleep.
-It's responsible for regulating your body's sleep cycle.
+It’s a hormone that our body naturally produces by the pineal gland in your brain.
+It triggers the body that it’s time to go to sleep.
+It’s responsible for regulating your body’s circadian rhythm or sleep cycle.

 Exposure to light in the evening can block melatonin production.
 Some individuals who have difficulties in sleeping may have low levels of melatonin.